 The first symptoms of alpha-1 antitrypsin deficiency will usually be symptoms of its effects on the lungs, including shortness of breath or wheezing.
-Unexplained weight loss and a barrel-shaped chest, which is commonly associated with the presence of emphysema, are also signs of the condition.
-As the disease progresses, symptoms typical of emphysema or cirrhosis may appear. and include:
+Unexplained weight loss and a barrel-shaped chest, which is commonly associated with the presence of emphysema, can also be signs of the condition.
+As the disease progresses, symptoms typical of emphysema or cirrhosis include:

 How Is Alpha-1 Antitrypsin Deficiency Diagnosed and Treated?

 Physical signs, such as a barrel-shaped chest and respiratory problems, may lead your doctor to suspect alpha-1 antitrypsin deficiency.
 A blood test that tests specifically for the alpha-1 antitrypsin protein will help confirm the diagnosis.

 There is no established treatment to cure alpha-1 antitrypsin deficiency but it can be treated by replacing the protein in the bloodstream.
 However, experts are not clear on how effective this technique is and who should receive it.
 Other approaches to treating alpha-1 antitrypsin deficiency involve treating the complications such as emphysema and cirrhosis.
 This includes antibiotics to combat respiratory infections, inhaled medication to make breathing easier, and diuretics and other medication to reduce any fluid buildup in the abdomen.

 Personal behavior, such as avoiding alcohol, quitting smoking, and eating a healthy diet, can also help keep symptoms and complications from becoming severe.
 Your health care provider or dietitian can recommend a diet that is right for you.